drolsonmi/math1040/Lesson08/8_4_CoeffDetermination.md

 -->

 ## Technology
 The videos below were seen in 8.3 on correlation.
-When we calculated the correlation coefficient $r$, we also found the coefficient of determination $r^2$.
+When we calculated the correlation coefficient $$r$$, we also found the coefficient of determination $$r^2$$.
 The videos are here as a reminder to you.

 ### TI-83/84
 <iframe width="560" height="315" src="https://www.youtube.com/embed/40bG6YErzGA?si=OXEAR5CZAPFfleFU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>